DataSystemsGroupUT/ConformanceCheckingUsingTries/README.md

 log ("specific").
 Note: due to Github storage limitations, only Sepsis and BPI2015 logs are provided in this repo.
 Please contact us in case you need the other datasets.

-In case you want to alter between fixed/discounted settings for the algorithm, this can be done in StreamingConformanceChecker.java:
+In case you want to alter between fixed/discounted settings for the algorithm, this can be done by modifying:
 * **discountedDecayTime** (false = Fixed, true = Discounted)
 * **minDecayTime** is either the value for Fixed or the minimum value for Discounted setting
 * **decayTimeMultiplier** is the Discounting Factor - only used if discountedDecayTime = true